 Departmental Goals and Objectives

 Criminology and Criminal Justice is an interdisciplinary field that studies crime and the ways society responds to crime.
-The Criminology and Criminal Justice curriculum examines the nature and causes of crime, the purposes and activities of the criminal justice system, and the impact of crime on victims and society.
-Since crime is a social problem, many courses include the study of community-based programs and social service agencies as well as the components of the criminal justice system.
+The Criminology and Criminal Justice curriculum examines the nature and causes of crime, the criminal justice system's purposes and activities, and the impact of crime on victims and society.
+Since crime is a social problem, many courses include the study of community-based programs and social service agencies and the components of the criminal justice system.
 The Criminology and Criminal Justice Department, located within the College of Public Affairs and Administration, emphasizes the study of public policy and change efforts as an essential part of its curriculum.
 Students may have the opportunity to participate in public affairs research projects conducted by department faculty.

 The Criminology and Criminal Justice major provides an integrated curriculum that emphasizes problem-solving and analytical skills, an approach favored by many criminal justice agencies and employers.
-The curriculum reflects the multidisciplinary character of the field, drawing on a variety of liberal arts and professional areas of expertise.
-Faculty associated with the department have degrees in fields such as criminal justice, criminology, law, political science, psychology, and sociology.
+The curriculum reflects the field's multidisciplinary character, drawing on a variety of liberal arts and professional areas of expertise.
+Faculty associated with the department have degrees in criminal justice, criminology, law, political science, psychology, and sociology.
 Student majors take a core curriculum that familiarizes them with a range of perspectives, methods, and content areas of the criminal justice field.
 They may use their electives to take additional courses or to minor in another field.

 All majors participate in an ECCE Engagement Experience through Internships and Prior Learning (IPL).
-Students have the opportunity to work with state agencies and training centers as well as local criminal justice and social service agencies.
+Students have the opportunity to work with state agencies and training centers and local criminal justice and social service agencies.

 The Bachelor's Degree

-Criminology and Criminal Justice majors must receive a grade of C (2.0) or better in all required core courses.
+Criminology and Criminal Justice majors must receive a C (2.0) grade or better in all required core courses.
 Grades of C- or lower will not be accepted in these courses.